 4. Secure Your Information

 Store sensitive tax information on a password-protected or encrypted external drive or disk and keep it in a secure location.
+Shred these financial documents once you are done filing your taxes.

 5. Don't Respond to Unsolicited Requests for Personal Information